topps2k/simpleab-sdk-js/README.md

 - Built-in support for common API URLs
 - Client-side metrics tracking and aggregation with configurable flush interval
 - Uses fetch API with a polyfill for universal compatibility
+- Manual flushing of metrics for more control over data transmission

 ## Installation